shymonk/shymonk/posts/how-to-customize-save-in-django-admin-inline-form.md

         author = models.ForeignKey(Author)

-As a CMS, we are also required to provide a feature to create Author and add some Books together.
+As a CMS, we are also required to provide a feature to create Author and several Books for him together.
 So, the `admin` class is here:

     from django import forms